 Negotiation of block ack bitmap lengths

 Both the Compressed BlockAck frame and Multi-STA BlockAck frame allow different Block Ack Bitmap subfield lengths.
-The length of the Block Ack Bitmap subfield is indicated in the Fragment Number subfield of the Block Ack Starting Sequence Control field as defined in 9.3.1.9 (BlockAck frame format).
-The length of the Block Ack Bitmap subfield in the BA Information field of a BlockAck frame depends on the buffer size negotiated for the block ack agreement corresponding to the BA information field.
-An HE STA that transmits a Compressed BlockAck frame or a Multi-STA BlockAck frame shall use a Block Ack Bitmap subfield length identified in Table 27-1 (Negotiated buffer size and Block Ack Bitmap subfield length) for the negotiated buffer size of the block ack agreement to which the BA Information field corresponds.
+The length of the Block Ack Bitmap subfield is indicated in the Fragment Number subfield of the Block Ack Starting Sequence Control field as defined in 9.3.1.9 (BlockAck frame format). [#13268]An HE STA that transmits a Compressed BlockAck frame or a Multi-STA BlockAck frame shall use a Block Ack Bitmap subfield length identified in Table 27-1 (Negotiated buffer size and Block Ack Bitmap subfield length) for the negotiated buffer size of the block ack agreement to which the BA Information field corresponds. [#13268] The recipient may respond with a Block Ack Bitmap subfield in the BA Information field that is less than the maximum allowed Block Ack Bitmap for the negotiated buffer size, as long as it can indicate the receive status of at least the successfully received MPDUs in the A-MPDU.